richardxu204/stuck-fish/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Stuck-fish is a simple chess interfact that ships with a stuck-fish bot that you can play against.
+Stuck-fish is a simple chess interface that ships with a stuck-fish bot that you can play against.
 When the application is started, you can simply select whether you want to play against another player or against the stuck-fish bot.

 <p align="right">(<a href="#top">back to top</a>)</p>